jj1bdx/luatrek/bsdtrek-memo.md

 (Including how to implement bsdtrek functions with lua)

-## Global variables and tables
+## Game variables and tables

-* See lua/trek/const.lua
+* All defined in module trek.gstate
-* Perform initialization check by Lua pl.strict module
+* Perform initialization check by Lua Penlight pl.strict.module()
-* Global constant: C NSECTS -> Lua NSECTS
+* Convention: C NSECTS -> Lua V.NSECTS (where `local V = trek.gstate`)
+* Even shorter names can be locally defined per each module

 ## Module names